 Do I wonder What Would Steiner Do?
 Yes.
 I do.
 And now I'm old enough to be proud of it.

-Small class sizes and our unique curriculum - infused with Arts, Movement, Outdoor Education - create deeper connections across subjects, at all child development stages.
-Parents describe us as “schooling with heart".
+"Smaller class sizes and our unique curriculum - infused with arts, movement, outdoor education - allow deeper connections across subjects, at all developmental stages.
+Waldorf education is “schooling with heart"." —From the school

 |Alive Montessori & Private School||15500||Preschool Kindergarten Elementary Day Coed|